Civil Rights Movement Timeline

 Emmett Till's 1955 murder case, reopened by the Department of Justice in 2004, is officially closed.
 The two confessed murderers, J. W. Milam and Roy Bryant, were dead of cancer by 1994, and prosecutors lacked sufficient evidence to pursue further convictions.

-James Bonard Fowler, a former state trooper, is indicted for the murder of Jimmie Lee Jackson 40 years after Jackson's death.
-The 1965 killing lead to a series of historic civil rights protests in Selma, Ala.
+James Bonard Fowler, a former state trooper, is indicted for the murder of Jimmie Lee Jackson 42 years after Jackson's death.
+Aged 77, Fowler pleaded guilty to one count of second-degree manslaughter and was sentenced to six months in prison.
+The 1965 killing lead to a series of historic civil rights protests in Selma, Alabama.

 Senator Edward Kennedy (D-MA) introduces the Civil Rights Act of 2008.
 Some of the proposed provisions include ensuring that federal funds are not used to subsidize discrimination, holding employers accountable for age discrimination, and improving accountability for other violations of civil rights and workers' rights.